Dining & Enjoying Friday Harbor

 You've arrived and checked in.
 We'll help you decide what to do next.

-It's the Pacific Northwest, so there are some great options for breakfast, lunch, and dinner—good enough that you could plan your San Juan Island vacation around meals alone.
-Trust us—the island's high-caliber chefs serve up local fare in a very unlocal way, often using the bountiful fresh seafood that swims around up here.
-Much of the food comes directly from this group of islands.
+It's the Pacific Northwest, so there are some great options for breakfast, lunch, and dinner—so great that you could plan your San Juan Island vacation around meals alone.
+Trust us—the island's high-caliber chefs serve up local fare in a very global way, often using the bountiful fresh seafood that swims around up here.
+Much of the fare comes directly from this group of islands.

 Children are welcome at all the restaurants, and you'll find restaurants happy to cater to families dotted through Friday Harbor.

 If you’re about to get your day started, or want to kick-start it partway through, pause for coffee or a smoothie.
 Friday Harbor has coffee shops sprinkled in unexpected places.
 For instance, the quaint little coffee shop tucked into the back of Griffin Bay Bookstore on Spring Street.
 If something refreshing and cold is what you’re looking for, try the Sweet Retreat walk-up window, featuring the ever-smiling Dave, or head over to The Bean on First Street for something a bit lighter, to go with their fresh baked goodies.

 The wines of the Pacific Northwest speak for themselves and you can sample them at any of Friday Harbor's restaurants, in the lounge bar or outside tables at The Bluff, or as you enjoy live music at the Rumor Mill—all within minutes of your San Juan Island lodging.